 CHEMISTRY & BIOCHEMISTRY

 BIOMEDICAL & MECHANICAL ENGINEERING

-I hail from Chennai, India.
-Before joining TU, I worked as Research Executive at Unilever R&D, Bangalore, India.
-I completed my Bachelor’s degree from Anna University, AC Tech, Chennai.
-Currently, I am a 2nd year PhD student in the Chemical Engineering department.
-In my leisure, I like watching movies, reading books, listening to music, running and traveling.
-I am excited to be a part of the GSA team and get to know graduate students from various departments.
+I am a PhD candidate in the Chemical Engineering department.
+In my leisure, I like watching movies, playing chess, reading books, listening to music and traveling.
+I am excited to be a part of the GSA team again and get to know graduate students from various departments.

 ELECTRICAL & COMPUTER ENGINEERING

 I am a second year Ph.D. student in Petroleum Engineering researching fluid flow behavior in pipelines.
 I have enjoyed few GSA events since I joined TU at the beginning of 2018.
 I am very happy to serve as a PE senator!
 Whenever I’m not working in the north campus or having classes elsewhere, I am usually at the park feeding my preferred ducks or at home watching Netflex.
 I enjoy reading for Daniel Yergin and Dale Carnegie, amongst others.
 I also love bowling, this is an important part of my weekends!

 ENGLISH LANGUAGE & LITERATURE

 MUSEUM SCIENCE & MANAGEMENT